 Carpentersville is a medium-sized village located in the state of Illinois.
-With a population of 37,254 people and seven constituent neighborhoods, Carpentersville is the 48th largest community in Illinois.
+With a population of 37,288 people and six constituent neighborhoods, Carpentersville is the 48th largest community in Illinois.

 Carpentersville is an extremely ethnically-diverse village.
 The people who call Carpentersville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 49.75% of the village’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Carpentersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carpentersville include German, Polish, Irish, Italian, and English.
+People of Hispanic or Latino origin are the most prevalent group in Carpentersville, accounting for 53.12% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Carpentersville residents report their race to be White, followed by Asian.
+Important ancestries of people in Carpentersville include German, Irish, Polish, English, and Italian.

-The most common language spoken in Carpentersville is English.
-Other important languages spoken here include Spanish and Langs. of India.
+The most common language spoken in Carpentersville is Spanish.
+Other important languages spoken here include English and Langs. of India.